ssrpw2/human-ai-translation-dictionary/README.md

 # human-ai-translation-dictionary

+ **“My colleague disapproves of all the loose talk one hears nowadays about mechanical brains.
+He prefers to call our machine a self-organizing system, but between you and me, that’s precisely what any brain is.”**

+> (Frank Rosenblatt, 1958)
+>
 ## Introduction

 Every mind, whether it's biological or artificial, has structures it can sense but cannot directly express.